mvolkmann/blog/src/ocaml.md

   let d = MyLibrary.Math.distance p1 p2 in
   assert (d = 5.)
 ```

+The Language Server Processor (LSP) will display
+the help text for the `distance` function
+when hovering over the call to the function above
+in an editor that is configured to use the LSP such as VS Code.

 Files with the `.cmi` extension are compiled versions of `.mli` files and
 files with the `.cmo` extension are compiled versions of `.ml` files.